The Twins Almanac for July

 July 3, 1980

-Ken Landreaux ties the modern (since 1900) major league record with three triples in a 10-3 home win over the Rangers.
+Ken Landreaux tied the modern (since 1900) major league record with three triples in a 10-3 home win over the Rangers on this date in 1980.

 Twins center fielder Denard Span also had a three-triple game in 2010.